 ATSU-SOMA was founded in 2007 and is dedicated to treating medically underserved patients.
 The institution’s mission is to help students become “osteopathic physicians and healthcare leaders who serve medically underserved populations with a focus on research and community-oriented primary care.”

 ATSU-SOMA’s curriculum is based on learning by doing through experiential learning opportunities, early clinical exposure, and standardized patient encounters.
-The institution has 15 affiliated health center training sites across the country that students can rotate through, including sites in Hawaii, California, and Texas.
+The institution has 15 affiliated health center training sites across the country, including sites in Hawaii, California, and Texas, where students can rotate.

 Average Academic Scores of Matriculants: